Lisa Joy Teasdale | Canberra Marriage Celebrant

 - All legal paperwork lodged with Births, Deaths and Marriages

 Congratulations on your decision to publicly declare your love for one other.
-Whether it is the unity of yourself and a loved one through marriage or civil union, or a declaration and confirmation of your ongoing love, I am able to help you create a personalised ceremony.
+Let me help you to create a personalised ceremony.

-This is your special day so it is important that you both take the time to consider what you would like to be included in your ceremony.
-Apart from the words that must be legally included, there are so many options you can use to make this your very own.
-For instance, you can include your family (including babies and toddlers), furbabies, friends, and special rituals.
-It can be a tiny intimate ceremony with just you and your two witnesses, or something bigger.
-My role as your Celebrant is to work with you to ensure your ceremony is not only legal but incorporates everything that you hold dear.
-When we meet I will talk with you about the legal requirements, offer a range of options, and suggest ways to create a ceremony that will be significant to you.
+This is your special day, so it is important that you both take the time to consider what you want included in your ceremony.
+Apart from the legal words you have lots of options.
+You can include your family (including children and furbabies), friends, and special rituals.
+It can be a tiny intimate ceremony with just you and your two witnesses, or something much bigger.
+My role as your Marriage Celebrant is to work with you to ensure your ceremony is not only legal but that is right for you.
+Let’s meet and talk about all the options available to you.

 I offer a personal, obligation free first meeting so that you can get to know me and take the time see if I suit – do you like my style, the sound of my voice, my ideas?
-Although some celebrants, including me, now have videos available on their websites, I still suggest wherever possible that you make the time to meet them in person – this is your special day so you want it to be just right.
+I suggest that you meet with, or at least talk two, a minimum of two celebrants before making your decision.
+Just like every couple are different, so too is every Celebrant.
+This is your special day so you want it to be just right.

 Your special day has finally arrived.
-Thanks to our ongoing collaboration and preparation we all know what to expect and everything is in place to ensure that your day is a wonderful and special experience.
+Thanks to our ongoing collaboration we all know what to expect and everything is in place to ensure that your day is a wonderful and special experience.
 You are my sole ceremony today, so whatever happens I will be there for you.
-I will arrive early, meet the Groom and his support team, set up my PA system to ensure all your guests can hear us, gather your guests and enjoy watching you walk down the aisle with your support team.
+I will arrive early, set up my PA system to ensure all your guests can hear us, gather your guests and enjoy watching you walk down the aisle with your support team to join your partner at the front (or to watch both of you walk down together).
 At the end I will present you with your Marriage Certificate and wish you well.
-While you go off to party and have photos taken, I will pack up and slip away.
+After some photos I will pass your Marriage Certificate to someone safe to mind it for you.
+While you go off to party and have more photos taken, I will pack up and slip quietly away.

-My work the continues as I ensure that all your paperwork is lodged with the Births Deaths and Marriages Department in the state your marriage takes place within the required timelines.
-This will often include ordering your official Marriage Certificate which will be sent to you via registered mail.
+My work then continues as I ensure that all your paperwork is lodged with the Births Deaths and Marriages Department in the state your marriage takes place within the required timelines.

-I look forward to creating a very personal and special life stage celebration with you that reflects your personalities, values and dreams.
-I also hope this is just the start of our connection and that together we can celebrate more life stage celebrations in the future.
+Thank you for choosing me to be your Celebrant and I hope this is just the start of our connection and that together we can celebrate more life stage celebrations in the future.

 Get in Touch